-One of the primary purposes for creating a trust is to ensure that a person’s assets are well taken care of after he passes away.
+One of the primary purposes for creating a trust is to ensure that a person’s assets are well taken care of after he or she passes away.
 The trustee is charged with managing and protecting these assets until they are distributed to the intended beneficiaries.
-Consequently, there are instances where a trustee is dishonest and steals assets from the estate.
+Consequently, there are instances where a trustee is dishonest and steal from trusts and assets from the estate.

 8 Ways Trustees Steal From Trusts

 How can a trustee steal assets from an estate?
 The following is an overview of some of the more common methods.

 - Pays himself an excessive amount of compensation.
 Unfortunately, trustee fees are sometimes subjective.
 Compare fees charged by local trust companies or banks to see if the trustee’s fees are reasonable.

 - Moves assets from the name of the trust into his own personal name, without permission or direction by the trust.

 - Pays income from the trust to himself without permission.

 - Makes distributions of principal from the trust to himself without permission.

 - Sells an asset of the trust to himself for less than fair market value.